Privacy

 All staff, in order to fulfil our responsibilities under the Privacy Code and the Privacy Act, must:

-• undertake privacy education or training when provided by the NDIS Commission
+• undertake privacy education or training when provided by the NDIS Commission;

-• familiarise themselves with this Policy, and the Australian Privacy Principles at Appendix 4
+• familiarise themselves with this Policy, and the Australian Privacy Principles at Appendix 4;

-• for staff in leadership positions, take positive steps to ensure that staff they supervise comply with their privacy-related responsibilities
+• for staff in leadership positions, take positive steps to ensure that staff they supervise comply with their privacy-related responsibilities;

-• ensure personal information is lawfully collected and recorded, and only used or disclosed appropriately, in accordance with all legal obligations
+• ensure personal information is lawfully collected and recorded, and only used or disclosed appropriately, in accordance with all legal obligations;

-• ensure personal information we hold is relevant, accurate and up-to-date
+• ensure personal information we hold is relevant, accurate and up-to-date;

 • ensure contracted service providers are contractually bound to comply with relevant law and policies, including the Privacy Act, the NDIS Act, and this Policy, through appropriate contractual provisions.

-In addition to being familiar with their obligations under the Privacy Act and specifically under the APPs, staff should also be aware of their responsibilities under Division 2 of Part 2 of Chapter 4 of the National Disability Insurance Scheme Act 2013 (Cth) (the NDIS Act).
+In addition to being familiar with their obligations under the Privacy Act and specifically under the APPs, staff should also be aware of their responsibilities under Division 2 of Part 2 of Chapter 4 of the National Disability Insurance Scheme Act 2013 (Cth) (NDIS Act).
 This Division deals with protected NDIS Commission information, as defined by section 9 of the NDIS Act, and sets out the general limitations on the use and disclosure of protected Commission information.
 Generally, all personal information held by the NDIS Commission falls within the broader definition of protected Commission information.

 Sections 67B – 67D of the NDIS Act include criminal offence provisions relating to the unauthorised use or disclosure of protected Commission information and for soliciting disclosure or offering to supply protected Commission information.

-13. Further Information
+14. Further Information

 For further information, contact either the Privacy Champion or Privacy Officers of the Internal Integrity Unit at internalintegrity@ndiscommission.gov.au.